WWF Judgment Day (2000): Main event

 In the main event, The Rock defended the WWF Championship against Triple H in a 60-minute Iron Man match with Shawn Michaels as the special guest referee.
 The Rock performed a Rock Bottom on Triple H to make the score 1–0.
 Triple H performed a Pedigree on The Rock to make the score 1–1.
 Triple H pinned The Rock with a Small Package to make the score 2–1.
 Triple H performed a Piledriver on The Rock to make the score 3–1.
 The Rock performed a DDT on Triple H to make the score 3–2.
 Triple H was disqualified for attacking The Rock with a steel chair, making the score 3–3.
 Triple H immediately pinned The Rock using the ropes for leverage to make the score 4–3.
 The Rock passed out to a Sleeper Hold by Triple H, causing a TKO and making the score 5–3.
 Triple H was counted out after The Rock performed a Pedigree on an announce table to Triple H, making the score 5–4.
 The Rock performed a People's Elbow on Triple H to make the score 5–5.
 After Road Dogg and X-Pac interfered, The Undertaker would make his return from injury, debuting his "American Badass" gimmick, and attacked Road Dogg, X-Pac, Shane McMahon, and Vince McMahon.
 The Undertaker attacked Triple H with a Chokeslam and a Tombstone Piledriver as the time limit expired.
-The Rock was disqualified for The Undertaker's interference, so this means Triple H won the match 6–5 and the title.
+The Rock was disqualified for The Undertaker's interference, so this meant Triple H won the match 6–5 and the title.